sammiopalewski/FinalProjectWebsite/README.md

 print("R-squared:", r_squared)
 ```

-**You have to copy in figures and tables from the notebooks.**

-### Subsection 1 <a name="subsec2-1"></a>
-This is a subsection, formatted in heading 3 style

 ## Analysis Section <a name="section3"></a>
 The result of the regression was  y = -0.70x + 115.28 , and R^2 was 0.10155459640541864.
 This means that 10.16 % of the variability in stock returns explains the relationship between stock returns and subscriber counts.
 This R^2 is very low.
 Also, a negative slope means that as the stock return increased, the subscriber count decreased.
 As mentioned in our report, the small r^2 was not what we were expecting, and some of the other regressions had an even lower r^2.
 This could be do to many things.
-What sticks out to us is that there are many factors that can effect a companies stock, not just the increase in subscriber accounts of a owned streaming service.
+What sticks out to us is that there are many factors that can effect a company's stock, not just the increase in subscriber accounts of a owned streaming service.

 Here are some graphs that we created in our analysis.
 We saved them to the `pics/` subfolder and include them via the usual markdown syntax for pictures.